katylava/tiller-rollover-budget/README.md

 * January can't be in a column beyond Z in your Categories sheet.
 * The script has not been tested with multiple years in the Categories sheet.
-* Your Transactions sheet has to have the date in column B, the category in column D, and the amount in column E.
+* Your Transactions sheet has to have the date in column B, the category in column D, and the amount in column E. If this isn't the case you'll need to adjust the formula for D2 below.
 * This will only rollover categories where the type is "Expense".
 You can try removing that condition from the query in A1 to see if it still works for you.
 I haven't tried it.